zubinchopra/portaldocs/portal-sdk/templates/portalfx-authentication.md

 ## Calling other services

-In order to call other services, your extension must obtain a custom token with the user's context.
+In order to call other services, your extension must obtain a custom token with the user's context that has an audience URI for your particular APIs.
 There are 2 ways to accomplish this:

 1. Make AJAX requests for a specific service from the client
 2. Exchange Fx tokens for your own from your server